Animated, waving, US Flag

 PSK31 Figure 4

 Here, at #1, we have a moderately strong signal, with some fairly nasty sidebands.
-"PSB"=557
+"RSQ"=557

 Notice how the signal at #2 is "bent"?
 This is caused by his transmitter's frequency drifting.
-This is especially problematic with older tube rigs.
+This is especially problematic with older analog and tube rigs.

 PSK31 Figure 5